Ivy Bound’s GRE Program

-There is no guarantee of success, but the GRE is coachable.
-Climbing from the 500s to the 650+ range is typically a 3 – 5 month endeavor.
+The GRE is coachable.
+Climbing from the 500s to the 650+ range is typically a 3 – 5-month endeavor.
 Climbing from the 600s to the 750+ range can take less time, but students should still have 3 – 5 months as the likely time horizon.
-The skills tested on the GRE rarely come naturally, and rarely mimic skills developed in undergrad course work.
-Thus we ask students to treat the GRE as a BRAND NEW endeavor.
-Some will be review, but much will be learning new skills for the first time.

-Many MBA programs accept the GRE instead of GMAT.
-The GRE for most students is an easier test.
-However, some MBA programs require the GMAT and some prefer the GMAT to the GRE.
-Those tend to be the more competitive/prestigious programs.
-Make sure your desired program holds the GRE in equal regard if you are going to eschew the GMAT.
+Many MBA programs accept the GRE instead of the GMAT.
+If targeting an MBA program, make sure your desired program holds the GRE in equal regard as the GMAT.

 The rewards for graduating from a top-tier grad school versus a less-prestigious one are huge (i.e. $5,000,000+ earnings capacity with top firms over a 30-year career).

 Call one of our Test Prep Advisors to tailor a study plan: 860-666-7715 or 212-203-7671.